-Here are the astronomical reasons for the seasons from The Old Farmer's Almanac.
-(Remember, astronomy is at the core of any almanac which is a "calendar of the heavens."
+What causes the seasons?
+Here are the key astronomical reasons from The Old Farmer’s Almanac.
+(Remember, astronomy is at the core of any almanac, which is a “calendar of the heavens.”

 First, seasons are determined by the direction of Earth’s tilt in relation to the Sun and the angle of the Sun’s light as it strikes Earth.

 - At one end of the axis is the North Pole; at the other, the South Pole.